Head Office

 Boitumelo Setlhaku

-Her career started in Advertising and branding where she was working as a Bookkeeper.
-She then went into the commercial media space which started at Multichoice and then I progressed to KayaFM where she worked as an Accountant for nine years before moving to Media 24 as a Senior Accountant.
-Highlights of her career include, serving on the Employment Equity Committee while at Kaya FM.
+Boitumelo has Over 15 years of experience in the finance space having started in advertising and branding.
+She then went into the commercial media space, starting at Multichoice and then progressed to KayaFM where she worked as an accountant for nine years before moving to Media 24 as a senior accountant.
+Highlights of her career include serving on the Employment Equity Committee while at Kaya FM.

 Busisiwe Masha